emoose/Xb2XInput/README.md

 While a controller might be supported that doesn't mean it's been tested or works, the majority should hopefully all work without problem, but there could be some edge cases.

 If you have any issues, or have a controller that isn't on this list, please make an issue on the issues page (including the hardware ID, see Support section above)

+NEW SUPPORTED PERIPHERALS
+---
+- Dead or Alive 3 Hori Arcade Stick (HORI DEAD OR ALIVE 3 STICK)

 Thanks
 ---